ikurt234outlook/TechSpar/README.en.md

 **Persistent Memory** — A long-term memory system based on Mem0 architecture.
 Not a simple append — it uses LLM-driven intelligent updates: ADD (new), UPDATE (revise), and IMPROVE (mark progress) operations on weaknesses, with cosine similarity deduplication to keep profiles refined and compact.

-**Adaptive Question Engine** — A personalized question engine fusing three layers of information.
-Each question considers global profile, domain mastery, knowledge base retrieval, FAQ bank, and historical deduplication — not simple random selection.
+**Directed Question Generation** — Supports generating questions by domain, resume, or job description.
+The system combines user profile, domain mastery, knowledge retrieval, FAQ bank, and historical deduplication to generate questions dynamically instead of drawing from a fixed question set.

 **Algorithmic Mastery Scoring** — A deterministic mastery scoring algorithm. `contribution = (difficulty/5) × (score/10)`, merged with historical scores weighted by answer coverage, ensuring assessment consistency without relying on subjective LLM judgment.